-- Develop and provide the settings for Applicant's recloser relay. - Observe and provide acceptance of the relay settings in the Applicant recloser relay. - Observe and provide acceptance of the Applicant's design of the final span of conductor and pole. - Terminate the Applicant's final span of conductor onto the Public Utility owned interconnection facilities.
+- Develop and provide the settings for Applicant's recloser relay. - Observe and provide acceptance of the relay settings in the Applicant recloser relay. - Install fiber optic cable from the existing distribution line to the Applicant's recloser.
+Leave a sufficient quantity of fiber to allow the Applicant to terminate the fiber to its recloser. - Observe and provide acceptance of the communications path functionality from the Prineville substation to the Applicant's recloser. - Observe and provide acceptance of the Applicant's underground conductor to be tied into the Public Utility's vault.